 Click the following link:

-Being intended primarily as a nautical map, this has one of the best drawings of the West River salt marsh, clearly showing the West boundary of the “point” i.e. Oyster Point [although the term Oyster Point Quarter referred to a much larger area, extending Northward to Columbus Ave.: i.e. all of that portion of New Haven bordering the harbor’s western shore].
+Being intended primarily as a nautical map, this has one of the best drawings of the West River salt marsh, clearly showing the western boundary of the “point” (narrow peninsula) i.e. Oyster Point [although the term Oyster Point Quarter referred to a much larger area, extending northward to Columbus Ave.: i.e. all of that portion of New Haven bordering the harbor’s original western shore].
 The small farm house owned by Hallock [which he rented to a tenant-farmer] is clearly shown, as is the outcropping upon which his home rested [although his “Castle” is not depicted].
 Most of the point appears to be under cultivation.
-There are no houses on the Southern tip [future site of South Water Street], but these will begin to appear shortly.
+There are no houses on the southern tip [future site of South Water Street], but these will begin to appear shortly.
 The dark line left of Hallock’s Castle is a ropewalk [long building for manufacturing rope].
-Most homes shown are on “New Streets in the Oyster point quarter” surrounding Spireworth Sq. [later called Trowbridge Square]: Carlisle, Port-see (Portsea), Salem & Cedar Sts., which, along with nearby Putnum & Liberty Sts., were approved by the Court of Common Council [predecessor of Board of Aldermen] on Sept.
+Most homes shown are on “New Streets in the Oyster point quarter” surrounding Spireworth Village [later called Trowbridge Square]: Carlisle, Port-see (Portsea), Salem & Cedar Sts., which, along with nearby Putnum & Liberty Sts., were approved by the Court of Common Council [predecessor of Board of Aldermen] on Sept.
 3, 1830.

 1849 View of New Haven, Connecticut From Ferry Hill